 Dining outdoors is an ideal way to experience authentic eating in Italy.
-So, put it on the bucket list people!
+So, be sure to put it on the bucket list!

 The next stop was Burano.
 On a sunny day like this, it was glorious to see the colorful houses.

-Exploring Burano is bound to add happiness to the day, especially if you can get there when it’s unpopulated like this.
+Exploring Burano is a happy experience, especially if you can get there when it’s unpopulated like this.

 And if you like photography or mindful travel exploration, it’s the place for you.
 There’s enough color and texture to keep you focused on the details for hours.

 Sunday morning, it’s time to wander the residential Castello district behind St. Mark’s Square.

 I pass a only few dozen people in two hours, all locals.

 It’s sweet silence and I wonder if I will ever be this way again…

 Venice after lockdown is certainly a different place.
 It has a more local feel and somehow to me it translates to a more authentic wander.